keshhaslum/Workout-Flo/README.md

 The app/ webapp should be able to do the following:

-- The homepage has the "let's start" button which takes you to the workouts page component where you have a list of different workouts.
+- The homepage has the "Go to exercises" button which takes you to the workouts page component where you have a list of different workouts.
 At the bottom you have the option to add a new workout to the workout page.
 - Once you click on a specific workout this can take you to the wokout component which gives you information on that specific workout
 - The nav bar at the top also gives you the option to take you to the different components